 The fixation Japanese film has with sexual abuse is curious.
 It often occurs for pretty straightforward narrative reasons—rape, or perhaps the murder of husbands and children, or often all three, are the triggers that transform women into terrifying revenants.
-The mostly thirty-something writers and directors who conceived these plots were taking swipes at Japan’s patriarchal social structure by first explicitly revealing a sexist status quo, then allowing feminine power to demolish it.
+The mostly thirty-something writers and directors who conceived pinku plots were taking swipes at Japan’s patriarchal social structure by first explicitly revealing a sexist status quo, then allowing feminine power to demolish it.
 Or so it seems to us.
 In that way pinku does not differ from blaxploitation.
 In those, it’s a racist status quo that is revealed and demolished.
 However revenge movies represent only a slice of the Japanese whole.
-Many films feature degradation without revenge, in which case we think it needs to be very carefully done to avoid endorsing such behavior.
+Many films in the roman porno sub-genre feature degradation without revenge, in which case we think it needs to be very carefully done to avoid endorsing such behavior.
 Major fail on that account here.
 All respect to Oniroku Dan, but excesses such as a forced enema and subsequent sloppy evacuation onto a man’s face are not things we can get behind, so to speak.
 Onna kyôshi nawa jigoku premiered in Japan today in 1981.

 |Vintage Pulp||Oct 31 2014|